 Top10for Media and Film Studies**The Guardian University Guide 2023

 For ambitious and creative film-makers

 Explore the most exciting and challenging areas of contemporary film and high-end TV-making on a course designed to get you noticed in an intensely competitive industry.
 If you aspire to make big-budget productions for cinemas or small-screen streaming platforms like Netflix and Amazon, this course will suit you.
 You’ll need to be highly creative, passionate and dedicated.

 This degree is based on our long-established and successful BA (Hons) Film Production, and has been updated and renamed to be relevant to the media industry of the 2020s.
-We recognise that students today will want to make productions for platforms like Netflix and Amazon, just as much as for the big screen, so our course content has been updated to reflect this.
+We recognise that students today will want to make productions for streaming platforms just as much as for the big screen, so our course content has been updated to reflect this.
 We also give you the chance to experiment with other forms of media-making — such as apps, web video, podcasts and other digital content — so that you are prepared for the ‘multiplatform’ nature of the media industry today.

 In the below video, Associate Professor, Christine Parker, answers some of the most frequently asked questions about Film and Photography at the University of Derby.
-You can also watch exclusive subject content by signing up to Derby on Demand.

 From raw talent to real deal

 Through a blend of practical projects and more traditional teaching, you’ll develop the creative, technical and theoretical expertise needed to work within the moving image sector.
 We’ll cover these key areas: